 News from the Boyer Lab

-- Pietro Tardelli Canedo '19 and I traveled to the Harvard Museum of Comparative Zoology in early May to meet with our collaborators on a new project about biogeography of New Zealand Opiliones.
+- Pietro Tardelli Canedo '19 and I traveled to the Harvard Museum of Comparative Zoology in early May to meet with our collaborators on our new project about biogeography of New Zealand Opiliones.
 In the slideshow above you will see Pietro and me hanging out with Gonzalo Giribet and Caitlin Baker '12, a Boyer Lab alum who is currently a PhD student in the Giribet Lab.
-We are all very excited about the new work!

 - I was gratified to hear that I'm being promoted to full professor!
 Two other Macalester bio profs were promoted the same morning, so we had a departmental celebration with pre-lunch cake and champagne.
 Good times!